Jacqueline Roque: Relationship with Picasso

 In the summer of 1954, Picasso went to stay at the large home of Comte Jacques de Lazarme in Perpignan.
 He arrived there on 6 August with his daughter Maya and his other two children Claude and Paloma.
 There they were joined by Douglas Cooper, John Richardson, and later Roland Penrose.
 Roque and her daughter Cathy also joined the group, but had to stay in a local hotel.
 When Maya left near the end of August, Roque was allowed to stay in Picasso's room.
 Two nights later, Picasso and Roque had a huge argument.
 Patrick O'Brian, a friend of the Lazermes’, recalled that the next morning Roque left to drive to Golfe-Juan, but would stop every hour to speak to Picasso.
 By the time she reached Béziers, Roque was suicidal.
 She returned that evening but the argument created a rift between them.
-O'Brian recalled, "During the next weeks Picasso's attitude towards her was embarrassingly disagreeable, while hers was embarrassingly submissive—she referred to him as her God, spoke to him in the third person and frequently kissed his hands".
+O'Brian recalled, "During the next weeks Picasso's attitude towards her was embarrassingly disagreeable, while hers was embarrassingly submissive — she referred to him as her God, spoke to him in the third person and frequently kissed his hands".
 Richardson opined, "Picasso was testing the limits of Jacqueline's masochistic devotion.
 This time around, he could not afford another abortive romance.
 It was up to Jacqueline to prove by the sheer force of her love that she was the best candidate for his hand".

-In October 1954, Picasso and Roque began to live together, when she was aged 27 and he was 72.
+In October 1954, Picasso and Roque began to live together, when she was aged 28 and he was 72.
 Upon returning to her home in Golfe-Juan, Roque and Picasso found the villa to be too small and moved to Paris.
-Three days before completing the series of paintings Les Femmes d'Algier, Picasso's estranged wife Olga Khokhlova died, causing Roque and Picasso to return to Cannes.
+Three days before completing the series of paintings Les Femmes d'Alger, Picasso's estranged wife Olga Khokhlova died, causing Roque and Picasso to return to Cannes.
 The couple found a private retreat at the Villa La Californie near Mougins.
 By the end of 1957, Picasso was searching for a new home due to the rise of nearby developments, and bought Château of Vauvenargues in 1958.
 They married in Vallauris on 2 March 1961.
 To celebrate their marriage, the couple moved to a villa named Notre-Dame-de-Vie, situated on a hillside near Mougins, where Picasso spent his final 12 years.
+They were deeply in love with each other and Picasso spent 19 years with her, 12 married.